The Act Texts

 Commission draft (2021)

 The original AI Act as proposed by the European Commission can be downloaded below.
-Here you can read the text in another language.
-Please note that the ‘Final draft’ of January 2024 as amended is the law that will likely enter into force, not the original draft below.
+Please note that the ‘Final draft’ of January 2024 as amended is the version that will likely enter into force, not the original draft below.

 Annexes

-For the most up-to-date version of the Annexes, see the Final draft of the AI Act above, or use our AI Act Explorer.
+For the most up-to-date version of the Act, see the Final draft in the section above, or use our AI Act Explorer.
+A summary presentation on the Act by the European Commission can be downloaded here